plunify/InTime-Quartus/examples/README.md

 This is an example of how to develop and run custom Tcl scripts to automate the InTime software.
 There are several ways of running InTime; some users like to use the graphical user interface and others prefer command-line scripting.
 Advanced users can create custom Tcl scripts to automatically try different InTime Recipes and just keep InTime running optimizations in the background.

-## Run in Intime Tcl Console
+## How to run in Intime Tcl Console

-1. Start InTIme and open the
+1. Start InTIme and open the project
 ```
 ./autorun_multi_recipes/eight_bit_16p0_std/eight_bit_uc.qpf
 ```

-2. In Intime Tcl Console
+2. Go to the Intime Tcl Console, type in
 ```
 source ../autorun_multi_recipes.tcl
 ```

-## Run in command-line
+## How to run in command-line
 1. Change directory to `autorun_multi_recipes/eight_bit_uc_16p0_std`

 ```